cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.2.1v0.1
 Agencies SHOULD NOT allow members with manager access to override shared drive creation settings.

-- Rationale
-  - The settings outlined in the SCBs should not be able to be overwritten by anyone, even those with manager access.
+- _Rationale:_ The settings outlined in the SCBs should not be able to be overwritten by anyone, even those with manager access.
 Not allowing anyone to change shared drive creation settings ensures that security best practices are being followed.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)